Sex club: Organizations

 Most sex clubs cater to the swinging lifestyle.
 Most major cities in North America and Western Europe have sex clubs, many in a permanent location, but they often keep a low profile.
 Thousands of swinging clubs are listed on various adult websites and swinger social networks, but there are believed to be many other small neighborhood clubs, which are known among members of the lifestyle community, without a website.
 The rules of these clubs vary considerably, and admissions are not necessarily limited to married couples.

 Most clubs are upscale and professional places that provide a safe place to meet other swingers.
 There are some differences however among clubs, and one should not confuse swinger clubs with social clubs, swinger groups or Meet-and-Greets.
-The easiest and simplest way to know the difference between swinger clubs and socials, groups or Meet-n-Greets is that swinger clubs are usually a brick and mortar physical locations where people meet other swingers.
+The easiest and simplest way to know the difference between swinger clubs and socials, groups or Meet-n-Greets is that swinger clubs are usually bricks-and-mortar physical locations where people meet other swingers.
 Socials, groups, and Meet-and-Greets may often meet in the same location, but it is often either a residence or some space that they have secured to meet.
 However, swinger clubs are typically permanent places that are specifically established for catering to swingers.

-One of the biggest differences among clubs is the distinction of "On-Premises" or "Off-Premises" swinger clubs.
+One of the biggest differences among clubs is the distinction between "On-Premises" and "Off-Premises" swinger clubs.
 On-Premises swingers lifestyle clubs are ones that offer rooms or areas that permit couples to engage in sex either alone or with others.
 Off-Premises clubs are ones that allow for couples to meet and often dance or can socialize, but have no areas or rooms where any sexual activity can occur.
 Larger establishments may include the facilities of an ordinary nightclub such as a bar and a dance floor.
 Each club sets the rules for activities which take place at club organized events.
 Some clubs organize events which cater to heterosexual couples or individuals, others to gay men or (rarely) lesbians, and others have no orientation policy.
 Some cater to non-conventional activities, such as gang bangs, BDSM or fetish.